SS47816/ARC-Starter-Cookbook/Linux_Installation_Guide.md

      # if you are using python3
      sudo apt-get install python3-libnvinfer-dev
-     # if you are using TensorFlow
+     # if you are using TensorRT with TensorFlow
      sudo apt-get install uff-converter-tf
      ```